texhex/BiosSledgehammer/README.md

 You can now waste precious life time to try to script this, or you can just use BIOS Sledgehammer:

 * You can support several BIOS passwords for your devices, it will simply try all passwords you specify until the correct one is found.
 * You define which BIOS version the devices should have.
 Devices with newer versions will not trigger a downgrade.
 * The BIOS version parsing works from rather old devices like 6300 Pro up to a modern device.
 * Define which Management Engine (ME) firmware a device should have and if the current firmware is older, an update if applied.
-* Configure which TPM firmware and/or specification version (1.2 or 2.0) a device should have.
-Firmware checks are in place so BIOS Sledgehammer won’t try to flash “Update 6.43 to 7.63” on a device that has firmware 6.40.
+* Configure which TPM firmware and/or specification version (1.2 or 2.0) a device should have - if any of those do not match, an update is started.
 * The BIOS password can be set individual per model or you just set all devices to the same password.
 All passwords are stored encrypted (using *HPQPswd64.exe*).
 * The log files from the update tools are automatically appended to the BIOS Sledgehammer log, so you have one log with all details.
 * Configure the BIOS settings for a device by using a simple Name==Value format.
 They are changed individual so if there is any issue, you know exactly which setting is to blame.